artmg/lubuild/help/use/Music-and-multimedia.md

     * ReadyMedia (was miniDLNA) used by Volumio - see [Pi Volumio.md]
     * [MediaTomb](https://help.ubuntu.com/community/MediaTomb)
     * [Ps3MediaServer](https://help.ubuntu.com/community/Ps3MediaServer)
+    * upmpdcli provides a UPnP interface to DNLA control points, but it is actually a client for an underlying MPD service

 * Further reading
     * [http://lesbonscomptes.com/pages/homenet-audio.html]